Future Memories at the Rijksmuseum: Reflections on Visual Culture and Photographic Responsibility

 Lebohang Kganye in conversation with John Fleetwood

-Framed around three central themes—visual conventions, contemporary practice, and the future of photography—the symposium explored how recurring photographic tropes have constructed a shared visual language, and questioned whether this language is truly universal.
-From the depiction of suffering to the idealization of innocence, the sessions traced how these visual codes have been canonized across media, archives, exhibitions, and platforms.
+Framed around three central themes—visual conventions, contemporary practice, and the future of photography—the symposium interrogated how visual tropes form a shared pictorial language, while questioning whether that language is truly universal.
+From depictions of suffering to the idealization of innocence, sessions traced how such codes have become canonized across media, archives, exhibitions, and digital platforms—often reinforcing tropes with colonial, gendered, or racial undertones.

 John Fleetwood in conversation with Tina Farifteh and Kadir van Lohuizen